stormpath/stormpath-documentation/source/reference.rst

 .. warning::

   Be careful deleting an Account for a single application’s needs - ensure that the deletion is OK for any and all applications that may be associated with the Account.
-More often than not it is advisable to simply update the Account's ``status`` to ``disabled``.
+More often than not it is advisable to simply update the Account's ``status`` to ``DISABLED``.

 Example Queries